alsalafiyyah/alsalafiyyah.github.io/_posts/treatments/2020-09-03-ruling-on-treating-womens-breasts.md

 layout: post
 title: "Ruling on treating women's breasts"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 20919"
+source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 20919"
 hijri: Muharram 15, 1442
 excerpt: My wife is ill with breast atrophy.
 Even though the breasts were improving during the period of breastfeeding, they would atrophy soon after.
 date: 2020/09/3